Bowling Party Hero Banner

 Okay, so this one might not be in Edinburgh, but it's worth the trip.

 A place of stunning landscapes, rugged terrain, and the occasional sighting of the legendary Loch Ness Monster.
-If you're planning a visit this summer, prepare to be awestruck by the sheer beauty of this region.
+If you're planning a visit, prepare to be awestruck by the sheer beauty of this region.

 As you traverse the winding roads through the Highlands, keep an eye out for the local wildlife.
 You might spot a majestic deer grazing in a field, or catch a glimpse of a cheeky red squirrel darting up a tree.